psychemedia/island-storynotes/carus-wilson/45-school-clergymens-daughters.md

 ...
 ```

 A few months after the publication of *Jane Eyre* under the pseudonym of "Currer Bell", and perhaps independently of it, Charlotte appears to have received a letter enquiring after the suitability of the Clergy Daughters' School, now at Casterton, as "an eligible place".
-Her opinion seems positive, and constrasts with her expressed opinion as to the favourabiliy of the original school.
+Her opinion seems positive, and contrasts with her expressed opinion as to the favourability of the original school.

 ```{admonition} My personal knowledge of that institution is very much out of date, The Life of Charlotte Brontë*, Vol. II
 :class: dropdown